Alumni Questionnaire ← Back to Index

 Eventually the school nurse took me to a local doctor who took urine and bile samples from me; I tested positive for giardia.
 Nevertheless, my housefather still berated me for feeling sick and expected me to do the same workload as before.

 At first bucket support was only at the house.
-To avoid the humility of shitting in a bucket, I held my BMs until I was at school.
-But Mr. Grant (the head disciplinarian) caught on to my ruse and gave me bucket support at school as well.
+To avoid the humiliation of excreting in a bucket, I held my BMs until I was at school.
+But the Home Life Director caught on to my ruse and gave me bucket support at school as well.
 The next morning, I couldn't bear the shame of using bucket, so I used the toilet as I'd been doing.
-Afterward, I was promptly ushered to Mr. Grant's office for swats.
+Afterward, I was promptly ushered to the Home Life Director's office for swats.

 The next day I held it for 24 hours and became extremely constipated.
 My house mother gave me a laxative and my housefather allowed me to use the toilet.
 Not surprisingly (maybe making up for lost time?), I took too long - or he didn't give me enough time - so he put me back on bucket support.